 At Malaysia Airlines, innovation’s up and costs are down, because the company has more than its planes in the clouds

-In the increasingly competitive airline industry, Malaysia Airlines wanted to lower its costs and boost its innovation to gain a strategic advantage.
-That’s what it’s done with its move to Azure – part of a digital transformation that makes its SAP environment more cost-effective and creates new opportunities to increase customer engagement.
+In the increasingly competitive airline industry, Malaysia Airlines wanted to lower its costs and boost its innovation to gain strategic advantage.
+That’s what it’s done with its move to Azure, part of a digital transformation that makes its SAP environment more cost-effective and creates new opportunities to increase customer engagement.

-Global restaurant chain dishes up the benefits of cloud computing
+Global restaurant chain dishes on the benefits of cloud computing

 Vapiano Restaurant, a global restaurant chain, serves up innovative dining experiences in order to differentiate itself from others in the market.
 Because it runs its business on the Azure platform, Vapiano takes advantage of the inherent agility and extensibility of cloud computing to expand operations and raise the bar for the “fast-casual dining” experience everywhere.